Program Requirements

 Recital for solo performance.
 Required to perform at least 50 minutes (Jazz musicians may perform in a group).
 Composers required to compose at least 50-minute music.

-- Oral Qualifying Exam: All DMA students will sit for one-hour oral examination, which covers in greater depth the topics discussed in the research paper and other related fields.
-Required to pass the exam for approval of DMA solo recital.
+• Oral Qualifying Exam: All DMA students will sit for one-hour oral examination, which covers in greater depth the topics discussed in the research paper and other related fields.